cristianlag97/toastify_flutter/README.md

 - Configure the duration and position of the toast on the screen.
 - Seamless integration into Flutter applications to provide user feedback intuitively.

-This translation captures the essence of your package's description and its functionalities in English.
-If you need further adjustments or have more content to translate, feel free to let me know!

 # How to use

 ```